Bookings are limited for this photography tour. Place your deposit online to secure your spot instantly.

-Few places in the world can offer the traveler such a remarkable combination of stunning landscapes, pristine beaches, captivating cultural heritage and unique experiences within such a compact location.
-Join Glenn Mckimmin and Ray Martin on this 5-star luxury exotic Sri Lanka photo tour experience in 2019.
+Few places in the world can offer the traveller such a remarkable combination of stunning landscapes, pristine beaches, captivating cultural heritage and unique experiences within such a compact location.
+Join Glenn Mckimmin on this 5 star luxury exotic Sri Lanka photo tour experience in 2020.

 Few places in the world can offer such a remarkable combination of stunning landscapes, pristine beaches, captivating cultural heritage and unique experiences within such a compact location.
 Within a 65,610 kilometre area, lie 8 UNESCO World Heritage Sites, 1,330 kilometres of coastline – much of it pristine beach – 15 national parks showcasing an abundance of wildlife, nearly 500,000 acres of lush tea estates, 250 acres of botanical gardens, 350 waterfalls, 25,000 water bodies, to a culture that extends back to over 2,500 years.

 With many sites and scenes bottled up in a small island, imagine yourself waking up in the National Park watching the Elephants and then later that day admiring the green tea-soaked mountains by dusk.

 This Photographic Tour of Sri Lanka provides an array of photographic experiences, from sun-kissed beaches to a marathon of wildlife watching, an immersive experience in the aromatic delights of the tea plantations and even a pilgrimage to some of the oldest cities in the world.
 You will stay in 5 star pure luxury accommodation and experience the finest culinary delights the local cuisine has to offer.

 Mid October 2020 (exact dates TBA)

 Glenn has travelled and photographed extensively – within Australia and overseas – and is excited to lead the group through the beauty and diversity of Sri Lanka.